 In any particular group, there is a common language being used that outsiders mostly won’t understand.
-In the LDS church, we also have a common language known as Mormon jargon, made up of not only the words that we often use but also the experiences that are often shared.
+In the LDS church, we also have a common language known as Mormon jargon, made up of not only the words that we often use but also the experiences that we often share.

 Sharing personal experiences at church is common in an LDS congregation and is encouraged to inspire others.
 But do we sometimes get so caught up in sharing our experiences that we forget to reflect if others can relate to what we are sharing?
 When we share our experiences, we must consider that our audience is a mix of converts, people who grew up knowing the gospel, and those who are still investigating the gospel.
 To be able to share an experience that people can relate to, we must think about why we are sharing that experience—to inspire others and share a story that people can learn from.

 One common theme that people share is the blessing of being born in the church.
 Sometimes our sharing is so focused on the importance of being raised in a gospel-centered home that we accidentally exclude others who did not grow up knowing the gospel.
 They may feel inferior, as though they have not been as blessed by the Lord, after hearing how important it is to be born in the church.

 To make our experiences more relatable, we can share the important lessons we learned growing up, such as the importance of family prayer, family scripture study, family home evening, and how these activities built and increased our faith in the Lord Jesus Christ, and helped our family stick closer together through the years.
 These are activities that both members and non-members can do.
 Sharing the lessons and blessings our family has received through these activities, can inspire others to try them with their own families.